 # Fetch aibench and its dependencies go get github.com/RedisAI/aibench/... # Install desired binaries.
 At a minimum this includes aibench_load_data, and one aibench_run_inference_* # binary: cd $GOPATH/src/github.com/RedisAI/aibench/cmd cd aibench_generate_data && go install cd ../aibench_load_data && go install cd ../aibench_run_inference_redisai && go install cd ../aibench_run_inference_tensorflow_serving && go install cd ../aibench_run_inference_flask_tensorflow && go install

-As stated previously we encourage the community to to run and request for PR with regards to showcasing the obtained results for any Model Server.
-With regards to the results methodology we expected that for each tested version/variation:
+As stated previously we encourage the community to run and request for PR with regards to showcasing the obtained results for any Model Server.
+Regarding the results methodology we expected that for each tested version/variation:

-- A minimum of 3 distinct full repetitions, and reported as a result the median (q50), q95, q99, overall achievable inference throughput, and if possible ( and recomended ) the referal to the full spectrum of latencies.
+- A minimum of 3 distinct full repetitions, and reported as a result the median (q50), q95, q99, overall achievable inference throughput, and if possible ( and recommended ) the referral to the full spectrum of latencies.

 - A full platform description.
-Ideally you should run the the benchmark and Model Serving instances in separate machines, placed in an optimal networking scenario.
+Ideally, you should run the benchmark and Model Serving instances in separate machines, placed in an optimal networking scenario.